ibm-apiconnect/sample-orders-api/README.md

  - First, you will import the sample API into your API Connect instance and activate it.
  - Then, you will explore the API definition to see how it works.
- - Finally, you will test the response of your API to validate that it works correctly.
+ - Next, you will test the response of your API to validate that it works correctly.
+ - Then you will add additional security to your API.
+ - Then you will use the analytics feature to review and analyse your API's usage.
+ - Finally, you will use the API lifecycle features of API Connect to keep the API updted as your systems evolve.

 ### Demo Video

-Before you begin, watch this [5 minute video](https://www.youtube.com/watch?v=HJUM55zoCO0) to see how easy it is to create and test your order tracking API with API Connect.
+Before you begin, watch this [5 minute video](https://www.youtube.com/watch?v=HJUM55zoCO0) to see how easy it is to create, test, secure and analyse your order tracking API with API Connect.

 ## Step by step guide: